Join us for GraphQL Summit, October 10-12 in San Diego. Use promo code ODYSSEY for $400 off your pass.

 2. Add the GraphQL schema

-This tutorial uses a modified version of the GraphQL server you build as part of the Apollo full-stack tutorial.
-You can visit https://apollo-fullstack-tutorial.herokuapp.com/ to start it up and open the GraphQL Playground tool to explore its .
+This tutorial uses a modified version of the you build as part of the Apollo full-stack tutorial.
+You can visit https://apollo-fullstack-tutorial.herokuapp.com/ to start it up and open the Playground tool to explore its schema.

 The GraphQL Playground query explorer

-The schema defines which GraphQL s your server can execute.
-Click Docs on the right-hand side to view a list of types you can query (and the types of s on those types) along with any possible s or subscriptions.
+The schema defines which GraphQL your server can execute.
+Click Docs on the right-hand side to view a list of types you can (and the types of on those types) along with any possible or .

 GraphQL Playground showing the schema